ALTER EXTENSION — change the definition of an extension

 The name of a function, procedure, or aggregate argument.
 Note that

 ALTER EXTENSION does not actually pay any attention to argument names, since only the argument data types are needed to determine the function's identity.

 The data type of a function, procedure, or aggregate argument.

 The data type(s) of the operator's arguments (optionally schema-qualified).
 Write

-NONE for the missing argument of a prefix or postfix operator.
+NONE for the missing argument of a prefix operator.

 This is a noise word.

 The name of the data type of the transform.

 The name of the language of the transform.